mattbrendzel/simple-mvc/README.md

 ## Work Notes

-This project was started on Saturday, July 30 2016, and up intil now (8/4) it's mostly been casual noodling around, with little regard for version control, testing, or optimal design principles.
+This project was started on Saturday, July 30 2016, and up until now (8/5) it's mostly been casual noodling around, with little regard for version control, testing, or optimal design principles.